explanare/ravel/README.md

 ## Dataset

-RAVEL contains five types of entities, each with at least 500 instances, at least 4 attributes, and at least 50 prompt templates, as shown in the table below.
+RAVEL provides an entity-attribute dataset covering factual, linguistic, and commonsense knowledge.
+The dataset contains five types of entities, each with at least 500 instances, at least 4 attributes, and at least 50 prompt templates, as shown in the table below.

 |Entity Type|Attributes|\#Entities|\#Prompt Templates|
 |---|---|---|---|